numalariamodeling/covid-chicago/nucluster/readme.md

 		lftp -p 990 -u <useremail> ftps://ftp.box.com -e "mirror NU-malaria-team/data/covid_IDPH/Corona\ virus\ reports/ /projects/p30781/covidproject/data/covid_IDPH/Corona\ virus\ reports/; exit"
 	}

-### Run simulations
+## Run simulations

-On Quest jobs are submitted using the SLURM workload manager and syntax ([SLURM on quest](https://kb.northwestern.edu/page.php?id=89456))
+## Testrun CMS/wine
+To check whether CMS runs on quest run a single simulation via:

+`cd /projects/p30781/covidproject/covid-chicago/testrun/`
+`dos2unix runSimulations_covid_base_p30781.sh`
+`bash runSimulations_covid_base_p30781.sh`
+(or b1137)

+### Full workflow
+In the full workflow multiple simulations submitted as array job to Quest via:
 `cd /projects/p30781/covidproject/covid-chicago/`
-`- python runScenarios.py -rl NUCLUSTER --model "base" -r IL --scenario "baseline"  -n "userinitials"`
+`python runScenarios.py -rl NUCLUSTER --model "locale" -r IL -sr EMS_11 --scenario "baseline"  -n "userinitials"`

 The experiments will go to the `_temp` folder on the quest gitrepository.
-To avoid confusion on owner of the simulations it is recommended to include the initials in the experiment name using the name_suffix argument
+To avoid confusion on owner of the simulations it is recommended to include the initials in the experiment name using the name_suffix argument.

 The `python runScenarios.py` will automatically submit two jobs, one for running simulations and one for the postprocessing, which starts automatically after the first finishes (or is cancelled).
 The status of the job submission can be called via `squeue -u <username>`

 The single steps are:
 1. Navigate to the project folder:
 	`cd /projects/p30781/covidproject`

 2. Prepare simulation input files or copy simulation files (optional):
-  - relevant files to edit are the yaml and emodl files
+  - relevant files to edit are the yaml files.
-  - when done a useful command is `git reset --hard HEAD` to remove all changes done on the git repository on quest !
-  Be sure to commit edits if needed before running that.
-However commiting files on the main repository under `/projects/p30781/covidproject/covid-chicago/` is not recommended, as it commits to upstream and not the forked repository.

 3. Submit runScenarios.py :
-	`python runScenarios.py -rl NUCLUSTER -r EMS_1 -c EMSspecific_sample_parameters.yaml -e extendedmodel.emodl  -n "testrun"`
+	`python runScenarios.py -rl NUCLUSTER --model "locale" -r IL -sr EMS_11 --scenario "baseline"  -n "userinitials"`

-4. Submit postprocessing jobs
+4. Submit postprocessing jobs (most run automatically, if not single sbatch files can be submitted as below) `cd /projects/p30781/covidproject/projects/covid_chicago/cms_sim/simulation_output/<exp_name>/sh"` `sbatch 2_runDataComparison.sh"`

-	`cd /projects/p30781/covidproject/projects/covid_chicago/cms_sim/simulation_output/<exp_name>/sh"`
-	`sbatch 2_runDataComparison.sh"`
+	 or interactively to see output directly in terminal (for testing) `bash 2_runDataComparison.sh"`

 5. Copy final files to Box
  - Recommended to zip before copying using `python cleanup_and_zip_simFiles.py --stem "<exp_name>"  --Location "NUCLUSTER" --zip_dir` (--del_trajectories to reduce folder size!)
  - Via Box sync `lftp -p 990 -u  <useremail> ftps://ftp.box.com  -e "mirror -R /projects/p30781/covidproject/projects/covid_chicago/cms_sim/simulation_output/<exp_name> NU-malaria-team/projects/covid_chicago/cms_sim/simulation_output/<exp_name>; exit"`

-### Postprocessing
-### Postprocessing on the NU cluster 'Quest'
-On Quest shell instead of batch files are generated for the same python files as shown above.
-For a detailed descripton of the shell files and processing steps, expand below:

-The time limit for each single simulation was set to 30 min per default.
+The time limit for each single simulation was set to 2 hours per default.
-Simulation run in the `_temp` folder (`/projects/p30781/covidproject/covid-chicago/_temp/`) in the git repository.
+Simulations run in the `_temp` folder (`/projects/p30781/covidproject/covid-chicago/_temp/`) in the git repository.
-After all simulations ran, they are automatically combined and moved to the Box folder on Quest, located in `simulation_output` (`/projects/p30781/covidproject/projects/covid_chicago/cms_sim/simulation_output/`)
+After all simulations ran (regardless of being successful), the folder is automatically moved to the Box folder on Quest, located in
+`simulation_output` (`/projects/p30781/covidproject/projects/covid_chicago/cms_sim/simulation_output/`)

+#### Shell submission scripts

 Wrapper shell script:
 - `run_postprocessing.sh` runs automatically after simulation finish, it includes scripts from the list below.